Citroen C4 Cactus review - MPG, CO2 and running costs

 To make the C4 Cactus more accessible to buyers, Citroen offers a number of all-inclusive purchase packages.
 These combine a finance payment, insurance and servicing costs into a single monthly figure.

-There’s quite a spread of insurance groups across the C4 Cactus line-up.
-The cheapest model falls into Group 14, while the highest spec model is in Group 20.
+Because of the limited trim and engine options, the C4 Cactus isn’t spread across a wide array of insurance groups.
+The cheapest model falls into group 14, while the highest spec model is in the slightly higher insurance group 16.

 Citroen doesn’t have a marvellous record on depreciation, and don’t expect the C4 Cactus to buck the trend – at least not by much.
 While a standard C4 hatchback could lose as much as 70 per cent of its value over three years, the Cactus is likely to shed two-thirds of its new price, with engine and trim level making this only marginally better or worse.